kirasok/fuse-archive.yazi/README.md

 ]
 ```

-> BREAKING CHANGE from this fork: `plugin fuse-archive --args=unmount` key in keymap.toml should changed to `plugin fuse-archive --args=leave`
+> BREAKING CHANGE from this fork: `plugin fuse-archive --args=unmount` in
+> keymap.toml should changed to `plugin fuse-archive --args=leave`
 > to make multiple deep mount work. the
 > `unmount` still there if you want to unmount after leave the folder
 > (this won't let you copy/move files/folders to other place without create another
 > tab).
 But the downside of `leave` command is that the zip file won't unmount
 > itself after exit yazi.
-Maybe use another shellscript with `trap EXIT` `uuidgen` and `umount` could solve this problem.
+Maybe use another shellscript with `trap EXIT` `uuidgen`
+> and `umount` could solve this problem.
 I'll take a look at it later

 When the current file is not a supported archive type, the plugin simply calls
 _enter_, and when there is nothing to unmount, it calls _leave_, so it works